Get Rates Near You!

 Even once you do all that, there is no guarantee that you will get the number of shares you want — or any at all.
 If there is more demand for an IPO than there are shares available, the underwriters of the IPO and the brokerage firms they work with decide who gets the shares.

-In that scenario, large professional investors are likely to get taken care of first.
-Ordinary retail investors are likely to be at the back of the line.
+In that scenario, large professional investors are likely to be taken care of first, while ordinary retail investors are likely to be at the back of the line.

 Of course, even if you don’t get shares of the IPO when it is first issued, you can then buy the stock on the public market once it starts trading.
 However, new stocks can be subject to wild price swings when they are first issued.
 Be careful not to pay more than the stock is worth as a result.